octimot/StoryToolkitAI/docs/testing.md

 The release owner must remove an artifact from the publication plan or complete its row in the applicable checklist.
 The source checkout is tested separately and does not replace packaged-artifact evidence.

+## Packaged-application test procedure

+For every artifact selected in the matrix:

+1. Record the release commit and build the artifact from that exact commit using the maintainer-approved release build, signing, and notarization or installer procedure.
+2. Record the artifact filename, target architecture/device variant, SHA-256
+   checksum, build source commit, and signing/notarization status before testing.
+Do not rebuild or replace the artifact while collecting evidence.
+3. Install or copy that recorded artifact into the clean profile described by the applicable platform checklist.
+Test first launch, subsequent launch, paths containing spaces and Unicode, and normal shutdown.
+4. Run every applicable packaged row in the platform checklist against the same artifact, including FFmpeg, processing device, transcription, queue, search, Assistant, Resolve, and copied stable-release data checks.
+5. Attach logs and evidence to the release issue, label blocked or failed rows explicitly, and verify the artifact checksum again before publication.

+This repository does not currently contain the authoritative commands for building, signing, notarizing, or installing the release artifacts.
+The release owner must add or link that maintainer-approved procedure before a `v1.0.0` artifact can be treated as reproducible.
+Until then, producing the packaged release is a documented release blocker; source verification does not waive it.

 ## macOS release verification